hashicorp/consul/website/source/docs/internals/architecture.html.markdown

 When a server receives a request for a different datacenter, it forwards it to a random server in the correct datacenter.
 That server may then forward to the local leader.

-This results in a very low coupling between datacenters, but because of a Serf failure detection, connection caching and multiplexing, cross-dc requests are relatively fast and reliable.
+This results in a very low coupling between datacenters, but because of failure detection, connection caching and multiplexing, cross-dc requests are relatively fast and reliable.

 ## Getting in depth